 Girls (and boys) just want to have fun: Shoulder-pumping beats

-I can only imagine what it must have been like to be driving my Corvette, white jacket sleeves rolled up to my elbows, hearing the pulsating beat of New Order’s Blue Monday (see below) kick in for the first time.
-Presumably my aviators would have fallen off; such would have been the jerkiness of my involuntary shoulder movement.
+Order’s Blue Monday (see below) kick in for the first time.
+Presumably my aviators would have fallen off; such would

-Along with power ballads, the synth pop genre perhaps most simply defines the sound of the 80’s for those of us who became acquainted with the era primarily reverb-laden 80’s snare sound, and even ‘alternative’ bands like
+of the 80’s for those of us who became acquainted with the era primarily

-The Cure used the effect to good, ahem, effect (although Robert Smith would probably kill me- or at least sulk under a tree about it- if he were to hear me calling his music ‘pop’).
+Robert Smith would probably kill me- or at least sulk under a tree about it- if

 Accordingly, the past decade has seen the re-introduction of the shoulder pumping beat in its own contemporary style, though the meat of the sound remains decidedly 80’s.
 Vitalic, the French electro producer, is a good example of the modern adaptation of the 80’s electronic drum sound (below), and the same can be said of acts like LCD Soundsystem and Totally Enormous Extinct Dinosaurs.
 Even the more dirgy current genres of electronic music like Dub Step have extracted aspects of the 80’s production quality to add feeling, as in Skream’s remix of La Roux’s In For the Kill (below).
 Luckily, living in the era we do, listening to current stuff opens the door wide open to its 80’s musical heritage, leaving people like me to excitedly explore the rabbit-hole of online musical discovery.